snaily16/simple-linear-regression/README.md

 ## Dataset
-inusrance.csv -  swedish insurance dataset to demonstrate simple linear regression
+inusrance.csv -  swedish insurance dataset to demonstrate simple linear regression data.csv - sample dataset with two variables used for the gradient descent example.

 ## Usage
-Open the linearregression.ipynb - A Jupyter notebook to demonstrate code of linear regression
+* linearregression.ipynb - A Jupyter notebook to demonstrate code of simple linear regression
+* gradientdescent.ipynb - A Jupyter notebook to demonstrate gradient descent using simple linear regression.